algosup/2022-2023-project-4-game-design-Team-7/documents/Research Parts/Level Design.md

 - The player enters as a parasite through the pipe,
 - The player is behind a "jumper" with a wall in front of him,
-- The player takes over the jumper and jump over the wall,
+- The player takes over the jumper and jumps over the wall,
 - (Bonus) if the player jumps on the wall he will be able to jump a second time to reach a star,
 - The player sees a "planer" with a hole in front of him,
-- The player takes over the planner and plan to the other side of the hole,
+- The player takes over the planner and plans to the other side of the hole,
 - (fail) if the player fails to plan he will fall into the hole and respawn at the beginning of the level,